HiVowelHam/D-OLX/README.md

-Cheap clone fo the OLX designed to be created with learning OOP in mind
+Cheap clone of the OLX to be created with learning OOP in mind